Yuki’s Vocalists

 Toyoshima, Maya

-Maya was chosen along with Hikaru, from an audition of 30,000 participants held by Sony Music Japan and Yuki Kajiura, and in May 2008, were confirmed as the final members of Kalafina.
-Maya performed along with the 3 other Kalafina members in the song “sprinter” of the single “sprinter/ ARIA” that was released in July 30, 2008, and one day later, on July 31, Kalafina performed the Opening act of Yuki Kajiura LIVE Vol#2.
-Maya was absent from the two subsequent singles: fairytale and Lacrimosa.
-In May 2009, Sony officially announced that Maya will no longer be participating in Kalafina, which will continue as a group of three vocalists: Keiko, Wakana, and Hikaru.
+Maya was chosen along with Hikaru from an audition of 30,000 participants held by Sony Music Japan and Yuki.
+In May 2008 the two were confirmed as the final members of Kalafina.
+Maya performed along with the three others in sprinter from the single sprinter/ARIA that was released on July 30, 2008.
+One day later, Kalafina performed the opening act of Yuki Kajiura LIVE Vol#2, singing oblivious, Kizuato, ARIA, and sprinter.
+However, Maya was absent from the two subsequent singles, fairytale and Lacrimosa.
+In May 2009, Sony officially announced that Maya would no longer be participating in Kalafina, which continued as a three-person group.

 Wakatsuki, Sara